clingen-data-model/gpm/README.md

 The app, scheduler, and queue containers all use the same image.
 The entry point script (found in `.docker/start.sh`) determines the behavior of each container based on the `CONTAINER_ROLE` environment variable.

 ### Notifications
 Most notifications in the GPM use standard [laravel notifications infrastructure](https://laravel.com/docs/9.x/notifications).
 The exception is notifications intended to be aggregated into digest emails.

 #### DigestibleNotification
 Digestible notification should implement `App\Notifications\ContractsDigestibleNotificationInterface` and be sent via the database.
-These notifications will be stored in the database and sent together on a schedule by `App\Actions\SendApprovalDigestNotifications`
+These notifications will be stored in the database and sent together on a schedule.
+Currently all digestible notifications are related to EP application submissions and are sent together by `App\Actions\SendSubmissionDigestNotifications`.
+For details on these notifications see the [Submission Notifications docs](/documentation/submission-notifications.md).

 ### Follow Actions
 A follow action is an operation that has been serialized and persisted that is waiting to be run when an event of a certain type is fired.